IvyNozaki/badgoosebanking/README.md

 ## **Description**

 Interactive banking application that allows you to create or log into an account where you can make deposits or withdrawals.
+I have created this application to practice how to create a Full Stack application using MERN.

 ![Homepage default](README-assets/homepage-default.png)

 ---

+## **Installion Guidelines**

+If you would like to copy the application, follow the steps below:

+1. Select the Fork button in the top right corner of the github repo.
+2. Click on the green Code button.
+   - You can either clone the repo via HTTPS or SSH link.
+3. Open up your terminal and navigation to where you would like to clone the project.
+4. Enter the command "git clone [HTTPS/SSH link]"
+   - You should be able to see the project files in the location selected in Step 3.
+5. Enter the command "npm install" to install the packages in the package.json.
+6. Enter the command "npm start" to start the project.

 ## **How to run**